ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 > **Note**
 >
 > Again, remember to replace the value of `YOURSERVERNAME` with the actual server name of your Check Point instance.

+While this playbook is maybe the longest you see in these entire exercises, the structure and content should already be familiar to you.
+Take a second to go through each task to understand what is happening.

 Run the playbook to remove the log sources: